Qonfused/ASUS-ZenBook-Duo-14-UX481-Hackintosh/docs/README.md

 bash scripts/build.sh
 ```

-You can run a validation script to check the EFI build output by running:
+You can run a validation script to check the EFI build output with:
 ```sh
 # Verify build output for the UX481FA/FL EFI
 bash scripts/validate-efi.sh